Technoscience in History

 Technoscience in History imaginatively explores the role of useful sciences in Prussia's knowledge economy.
 It recasts several canonical historical narratives: of industrialization, state expertise, and even Berlin University's founding.
 It adds incredible historical depth to Bruno Latour's Science in Action.

-Associate Professor, George Washington University
+Associate Professor, Georgetown University